projf/projf-explore/README.md

 ## FPGA Graphics

-In this series, we explore graphics at the hardware level and get a feel for the power of FPGAs.
-We'll learn how screens work, play Pong, create starfields and sprites, paint Michelangelo's David, simulate life, draw lines and triangles, and animate characters and shapes.
-Along the way, you'll experience a range of designs and techniques, from memory and finite state machines to crossing clock domains and translating C algorithms into Verilog.
+In this series, we learn about graphics at the hardware level and get a feel for the power of FPGAs.
+We’ll learn how screens work, play Pong, create starfields and sprites, paint Michelangelo’s David, draw lines and triangles, and animate characters and shapes.
+Along the way, you’ll experience a range of designs and techniques, from memory and finite state machines to crossing clock domains and translating C algorithms into Verilog.

 If you're new to the series, start by reading [Beginning FPGA Graphics](https://projectf.io/posts/fpga-graphics/).